johnaweiss/HTML-Micro-Templating/readme.md

 # HTML Node Templating System
 ---------------------------

 A lightweight, robust HTML node-layout templating system.
-It enables HTML programmer to more easily control the layout of an arbitrary number of identical HTML sibling nodes, each containing different data, pulled from a hidden table.
-Designed to minimize effort and reduce keystrokes for the HTML programmer, and protect live HTML from content admins.
+It enables an HTML programmer to more easily control the layout of a series of identical HTML sibling-nodes, each containing different content.
+The layout is edited in just one place, so you can edit ten's or hundreds of clones at the same time.
+It's easier to update the conent, because it's separate from the HTML.
+The data can be stored right inside the webpage, or in an external flat file.
+No database required.
+Micro Template is designed to minimize effort and reduce keystrokes for the HTML programmer, and protect live HTML from content admin.
+In-page storage is especially handy when you have only a few items which change rarely, and a database would be overkill.

 ![Sample layout](https://dsm04pap002files.storage.live.com/y4mFDRTizIWm9MUkVhvF5Eb13qkch_IfHPCCvHMXSk3-zjY53TPQkm1C6QfHU-ZQ1YwANtlQ7p5ijEckYsR_DdXJF7rjZZiKBS2sCgL7Mbmf688liylf9bLulJgsb3OqZ4g4TxO6u0n5AH1b6BY4T69BPNe8UWmQtK1wACRcRbPrBfj_FCKCB8NLZP_tKMPw5di?width=466&height=251&cropmode=none)